moq-wg/moq-transport/draft-ietf-moq-transport.md

 is a relay that has received ANNOUNCE messages for namespaces ("example.com", "meeting=123", "participant=100") and ("example.com", "meeting=123",
 "participant=200"), a SUBSCRIBE_ANNOUNCES for ("example.com", "meeting=123")
 would match both.
-The Track Namespace Prefix tuple MUST have size greater than 0 and less than or equal to 32.
+If an endpoint receives a Track Namespace Prefix tuple with N less than 1 or more than 32, it MUST close the session with a Protocol Violation.

 * Parameters: The parameters are defined in {{version-specific-params}}.